-- 43. COVID-19 is physically impacting private commercial property in New York and throughout the United States, threatening the survival of thousands of restaurants, retail establishments, and other businesses that have had their business operations suspended or curtailed indefinitely by order of civil authorities. - 44.
-No insurer intends to cover any losses caused by the COVID-19 pandemic. - 45.
-For example, a bipartisan group from the U.S. House of Representatives recently sent a letter to various insurance industry trade groups requesting that their members recognize financial losses relating to COVID-19 under the standard commercial interruption coverage.
-In response, the industry trade groups stated: "Business interruption policies do not, and were not designed to, provide coverage against communicable diseases such as COVID-19."
-Upon information and belief, Lancer belongs to and supports the trade groups' position.
+- 41. The COVID-19 pandemic, including the actions taken by state officials, is physically impacting private commercial property throughout the United States, threatening the survival of thousands of restaurants, retail establishments, and other businesses that have had their business operations suspended or curtailed indefinitely by order of civil authorities. - 42.
+It appears no insurer intends to cover any losses caused by the COVID-19 pandemic. - 43.
+For example, a bipartisan group from the U.S. House of Representatives sent a letter to various insurance industry trade groups on March 18, 2020, requesting that their members recognize financial losses relating to COVID-19 under the standard commercial